Voice Therapy

 Voice Rest

-While voice rest is not the first line of treatment for most voice problems, it is beneficial in certain situations, such as acute laryngitis, after voice surgery, or in the case of vocal cord hemorrhage or bleeding.
-There are times when voice rest is recommended to give the vocal cords a break so they can heal from injury.
+While voice rest is not the first-line treatment for most voice problems, it is beneficial in certain situations, such as acute laryngitis, right after voice surgery, or in the case of a vocal cord hemorrhage or bleed.
+There are times when voice rest is recommended to give the vocal cords (also known as vocal folds) a break so they can better heal from an injury.
 Your laryngologist may recommend a period of complete voice rest, usually about one week.
 During this time, you can communicate by writing, sending emails or texts, or using a text-to-speech app on your smartphone.

 Vocal Pacing

-Vocal pacing refers to how much, how intensely, and in what situations you are using your voice.
-Some people may need to increase voice use to optimize vocal conditioning, while others may experience a worsening of hoarseness with voice use.
+Vocal pacing refers to how much, how intensely, and in what situations you use your voice.
+Some people may need to increase voice use to optimize vocal conditioning, while others may experience increased hoarseness with voice use.
 Finding a balance between voice use and voice rest every day is important if you have a voice problem that worsens with overuse.
-This may mean not talking or singing for small amounts of time (10 to 15 minutes) at intervals throughout the day to allow your vocal cords to recover from vibration.
+This may mean not talking or singing for small amounts of time (10 to 15 minutes) at intervals throughout the day.
+Periodic rests allows your vocal cords to recover from vibration.
 If your profession requires you to use your voice a lot, it's also important to take longer periods of voice rest outside of work.
 Without these voice breaks, your vocal cords may be injured more quickly and heal slowly.
-Vocal pacing is challenging but sometimes necessary, and your speech pathologist will work with you to develop strategies for success.
+Vocal pacing is challenging but sometimes necessary.
+Your speech pathologist will work with you to develop pacing strategies for success.

 Specialty Care for Singers and Professional Voice Performers